LibraryCarpentry/lc-marcedit/_episodes/02-top-level-menu-features.md

 >
 > > ## Solution
 > > 1.
 Click on the gear icon in the main window or go to Tools -> Preferences
 > > 2.
-In the new window, make sure you select Main Window in the left hand pane
+In the Preferences window, select Main Window in the left hand pane
 > > 3.
 In the right pane, select any tool that hasn't been selected
 > > 5.
 You will see a popup message that says "Only four items can be select.
 Unselect on one of the options and then reselect."
 > > 6.
 A user can only select 4 options or tools as shortcuts to appear in the main window.